FLAIROx/JaxMARL/README.md

 There are a number of other libraries which inspired this work, we encourage you to take a look!

 JAX-native algorithms:
-- [Mava](https://github.com/instadeepai/Mava): JAX implementations of IPPO and MAPPO, two popular MARL algorithms.
+- [Mava](https://github.com/instadeepai/Mava): JAX implementations of popular MARL algorithms.
 - [PureJaxRL](https://github.com/luchris429/purejaxrl): JAX implementation of PPO, and demonstration of end-to-end JAX-based RL training.
-- [Minimax](https://github.com/facebookresearch/minimax/): JAX implementations of autocurricula baselines for RL.
-- [JaxIRL](https://github.com/FLAIROx/jaxirl?tab=readme-ov-file): JAX implementation of algorithms for inverse reinforcement learning.

 JAX-native environments:
 - [Gymnax](https://github.com/RobertTLange/gymnax): Implementations of classic RL tasks including classic control, bsuite and MinAtar.
 - [Jumanji](https://github.com/instadeepai/jumanji): A diverse set of environments ranging from simple games to NP-hard combinatorial problems.
 - [Pgx](https://github.com/sotetsuk/pgx): JAX implementations of classic board games, such as Chess, Go and Shogi.

-- [Brax](https://github.com/google/brax): A fully differentiable physics engine written in JAX, features continuous control tasks.
-- [XLand-MiniGrid](https://github.com/corl-team/xland-minigrid): Meta-RL gridworld environments inspired by XLand and MiniGrid.
-- [Craftax](https://github.com/MichaelTMatthews/Craftax): (Crafter + NetHack) in JAX.
+More examples can be found on our documentation homepage.